The Critical Components of an EV Fleet Charging Management Solution

 EV Fleet Driver Self-service Tools

-To enhance drivers’ satisfaction, driver self-service tools will typically include registration, reservations, authentication, charging start-stop and customized notifications.
+To enhance EV drivers’ satisfaction, driver self-service tools will typically include registration, reservations, authentication, charging start-stop and customized notifications.
 With these self-service capabilities tied to the fleet management system, drivers will gain the flexibility to charge anywhere – home, depot, or on-the-road – while being able to be reimbursed for out-of-pocket energy costs.

-No matter the type of business, an EV fleet charging management solution needs to ensure that all fleet drivers have fully charged vehicles exactly when they need it – and the grid can handle it.
+No matter the type of business, an EV fleet charging management solution needs to ensure that all EV fleet drivers have fully charged vehicles exactly when they need it – and the grid can handle it.

 A comprehensive, futureproof solution will enable EV fleet managers to: